stokpax

 3. Shelf counts that never happen

 Full-store counts get postponed because they mean closing the shop.
-Barcode-based partial counts change that: count one aisle per morning with a scanner, post the differences in one action, and cycle through the store every month without ever closing.
+Barcode-based partial counts — a lighter form of auto parts stocktaking — change that: scan part numbers for one aisle per morning, post the differences in one action, and cycle through the store every month without ever closing.

 4. Dead stock eats your cash